-Fixed remuneration details including termination and other benefits
+2. Fixed remuneration details including termination and other benefits

-2.1 Executive Services Agreement - Samantha Richardson
+2.1 Executive Services Agreement - Michael Laurent

-On September 1st, 2021, a new Executive Services Agreement was entered into between the Company and Executive Director Samantha Richardson.
+On August 14th, 2022, a new Executive Services Agreement was entered into between the Company and Executive Director Michael Laurent.
 Under the terms of the contract:

-- (a) Samantha Richardson was appointed as COO; - (b) Samantha, working in a full-time capacity, will be paid a remuneration package of \$300,000 per annum, comprising a base salary plus statutory superannuation which was effective from September 1st, 2021; - (c) under the general termination of employment provision, the Company may terminate the contract by the giving of not less than 12 months' notice; and the Executive may terminate the contract by the giving of not less than 3 months' notice. - (d) the Company may terminate the contract by not less than 12 months' notice in writing if the Executive becomes incapacitated by illness or accident for an accumulated period of 3 months or the Company is advised by an independent medical officer that the Executive's health has deteriorated to a degree that it is advisable for the Executive to leave the Company; and

-(e) the Company may terminate the contract at any time without notice if serious misconduct has occurred.
+- (a) Michael Laurent was appointed as COO; - (b) Michael, working in a full-time capacity, will be paid a remuneration package of \$425,292.40 per annum, comprising a base salary plus statutory superannuation which was effective from November 28th, 2022; - (c) under the general termination of employment provision, the Company may terminate the contract by the giving of not less than 3 months' notice; and the Executive may terminate the contract by the giving of not less than 3 months' notice. - (d) the Company may terminate the contract at any time without notice if serious misconduct has occurred.
 On termination without cause, the Executive is not entitled to any payment.